EXPLAINER: Rituals play role in creating Italian government

 After parliamentary elections, Italy’s president, as head of state, has to task someone with trying to cobble together a government — formally called “conferring a mandate.”

-The clear winner of last month's election was far-right Brothers of Italy leader Meloni.
+The clear winner of last month's election was the far-right Brothers of Italy leader Meloni.

 With her main coalition partners – Matteo Salvini's League and former Premier Silvio Berlusconi's Forza Italia — Meloni should be able to command a comfortable majority in Parliament.

-But before President Sergio Mattarella asks Meloni to see if she can assemble a viable coalition, he is expected — but not obliged — to hold a round of consultations with party leaders, including from the potential opposition in the legislature.
+But before President Sergio Mattarella asks Meloni to see if she can assemble a viable coalition, he is expected — but not obliged — to hold a round of consultations with party leaders, including from the potential opposition.
 Those huddles could take two or three days.

 BEHIND CLOSED DOORS